 Developing new wells or well fields is recommended, provided good quality groundwater available in sufficient quantity can be identified.
-Since a number of water systems in the area have drinking water quality problems with arsenic and fluoride, it should be possible to share in the cost and effort of identifying compliant groundwater and constructing well fields.
+Since a number of water systems in the area have water quality problems, it should be possible to share in the cost and effort of identifying compliant groundwater and constructing well fields.